The Nest

 What is a Right of First Refusal in real estate?

 What does the first right of refusal mean?
-A right of first refusal allows a condo board to have some controlling power over selling a unit in the building.
+A right of first refusal gives a condo board some control over the sale of a unit in the building.
 This means the condo board can deny your pending sales agreement with a buyer.
-The board can purchase your unit at the same price the home buyer, and you have settled on.
+The board can purchase your unit at the same price you and the home buyer have settled on.

 Does the Right of First Refusal Happen Often?

-Condo boards rarely turn to the right of first refusal.
-It is challenging to raise money or get a loan to purchase a unit in their building.
-It can also engender risk for the condo if it can’t close on the purchase itself.
+Condo boards rarely exercise the right of first refusal.
+It is challenging to raise money or secure a loan to purchase a unit in a building, and the condo can also be at risk if it can’t close on the purchase.

-Furthermore, a board rarely exercised ROFR because owners in the building would oppose what the board is doing more often than not.
-And besides, the condo’s bylaws are designed to discourage a ROFR.
-Finally, the ROFR can cause a divide between the condo board and the seller and even result in a legal dispute.
+Furthermore, a board rarely exercises its ROFR because owners in the building often oppose the board’s actions.
+Besides, the condo’s bylaws are designed to discourage ROFR.
+Finally, a ROFR can create a divide between the condo board and the seller and even lead to a legal dispute.

-In general, the condo only exerts its right in intolerable cases.
+In general, the condo only exercises its rights in extreme cases.

 Does a Right of First Refusal Protect Condo Owners?

 Yes, a board sometimes uses its ROFR to protect owners by intervening in low-comp sales.
 The ROFR can help the condo board step in and makewhat does first right of refusal mean money on a resale.
-This is when they see a unit sold below market value in their building.
-The ROFR can prevent the completion of the sale from going through to preserve the pricing of their other units.
+This is when they see a unit sold at a price below market value in their building.
+The ROFR can prevent the sale from going through, preserving the pricing of their other units.

-This can significantly affect comps and lead banks to assume that the low purchase price of a unit represents the costs of the other units.
+This can significantly affect comps and lead banks to assume that a unit’s low purchase price reflects the costs of the other units.

 A low sale means low appraisals throughout the affected building.
 And this leads to low comps, which in turn can tarnish current unit owners’ resale values.
 The board can prevent a low sale if it buys the property, as it has the right to pay the seller the same amount.